 Mill 180 Park sits in the beautifully restored, 117-year-old Mill 180, just one of Easthampton’s stock of wonderful old mill buildings.

-Mill 180 park is filled with hydroponically-grown plants, meant to fill out the space and provide really fresh food for our visitors.
+Mill 180 Park's hydroponically-grown plants are meant to provide greenery and really fresh food for our visitors.

 Mill 180 Park fosters human interaction, among friends and as a place to make new connections.